“Maybe you don’t want to ask a question. Maybe you just want to have it answered for you before you ask it. That would be better.” Larry Page, 2014

 The breakthrough that sent Google to the top of the pile was, Zuboff argues, driven by its need, during the dotcom bust that ripped through Silicon Valley, to stay afloat, to find a way to make significant money and retain its investors.
 During this early period the improvements to search leveraged off the data it could glean from our online behaviour was repurposed solely to improve search, i.e. it was for our benefit (as well as Google’s regarding its desire to become and remain the number one search engine).

 Then, with the AdWords team tasked with making more money in the gloom of the bust, they decided they could leverage this behavioural data to match adverts to queries.
 Ads would be targeted to individuals based on the behavioural data Google had from them.
 It worked.
 Beyond their wildest dreams.
 It’s important to note it never asked if it could use the data this way.
 Beg forgiveness has always been the model.
 It’s obvious now how little chance anyone had of anticipating that this behavioural byproduct of our searches could be leveraged for profit without our consent.
 So they went on ahead as any good capitalists would do and exploited the freedom.
 Now the data would not just be used for our benefit, it would benefit the advertisers.
-Our benefits for using Google’s services are the price it pays to retain and increase their surveillance of us.
+Our benefits for using Google’s services are the price we pay to retain and increase their surveillance of us.
 The quality of their services comes at the cost of our privacy and our identities.
 Facebook followed, Microsoft later followed, Amazon follows.
 Our behaviour is the raw material they mine for their gold.
 We are not the product, we supply the raw materials for the product.

 It seems like a leap, to say that Google was somehow all of a sudden all about surveillance.
 But it’s the logical conclusion of the business model and it was pursued, as Zuboff demonstrates, persistently and aggressively in all the years since behavioural surplus began to be weaponised.